OmarMiniesy/Notes/Cribl/Data Management.md

 ### General Notes

 Digital transformation results in:
-- Increasing data volumes
+- Increasing data volumes.
 - Increasing data complexity.

-There are several types of tools used in the market for data management, with different types.
+There are several categories of tools used in the market for data management:

 ![[Data Management.png]]